vladimirvivien/go-tutorials/README.md

 }
 ```
 ### Using buffered IO for reading
 Go also supports buffered IO via the  `bytes` package.
 The package includes functions and types that make it easy to work with text content.
-For instance, we can redo the previous program to read the content of `planets.txt` a line at a time delimited by  `\n` :
+For instance, we can redo the previous program to read the content of `planets.txt` a line at a time delimited by byte value  `'\n'` :
 ```go
 func main() {
 	file, err := os.Open("./planets.txt")